akhan2255/RecurveCPP/README.md

 ##### Instructions
 In the instructions that follow, I'm going to assume that you have no blank characters in any of the paths that I reference.
 Blank characters can wreak havoc on Cygwin (which is needed), so use them at your own risk.

-1. Install [Cygwin](https://www.cygwin.com/) (I use the 64-bit version, but in theory it should work with the 32-bit version as well).
+First, install [Cygwin](https://www.cygwin.com/) (I use the 64-bit version, but in theory it should work with the 32-bit version as well).
 When prompted for packages, install the following ones (both Developer and Libs when available):
    1. mercurial
    2. git
    3. make